leonjza/frida-boot/course/1-chapter-1/internals.md

    0x00000000000011ff <+82>: call   0x1070 <sleep@plt>
 ```

 ?> Notice the call to `puts`.
-This is for the first line where we wrote the string "Starting up!", but because of compiler optimisations, the fuction got replaced to a `puts`.
+This is for the first line where we wrote the string "Starting up!", but because of compiler optimisations, the function got replaced to a `puts`.

 Let's go ahead and put a breakpoint on the `main` function of our program.
 We can do this with: